jimhigson/oboe.js-dissertation/main/main.md

 given a well-advised subset of Javascript.
 It delivers no reasonable guarantee of equivalence if code is not written as the Closure team expected.
-Integration tests would catch any such failures but for the time being it was decided that even working to the micro-library limits, a slightly larger file is a worthwhile tradeoff for a safer build process.
+Integration tests would catch any such failures but for the time being it was decided that even constrained by micro-library size limits, a slightly larger file is a worthwhile tradeoff for a safer build process.

 Styles of programming